hojulian/fido/docs/docs/reference/fido/world/world.md

 - `path` _str_ - Path to export files.
 - `package` _str_ - Name of simulation package.
-Name should only contains alphanumeric characters and hypens.
-Normally named &quot;fido-simulation&quot;.
+Name should only contains alphanumeric characters and underscores.
+Normally named as `fido_simulation`.
 - `rosbridge_port` _int_ - Port number of rosbridge.